Warehorne

 Warehorne is a village and civil parish in the south of the Ashford Borough of Kent, England.
 It is a scattered community centred on the Hamstreet to Tenterden road (B2067) around seven miles SSW of Ashford.
 The Royal Military Canal passes through the south of the civil parish.

 The first recorded mention of Warehorne is in an Anglo-Saxon charter of Ecgberht, King of Wessex of 820 AD, where it is called Werehornas.

 The Domesday Book of 1086 mentions Warehorne by name and states that a church existed there.
-The present church (St Matthews) shows no sign of Saxon or of Norman work.
+The present church (St Matthew's) shows no sign of Saxon or of Norman work.

 Warehorne was also where Reverend Richard Harris Barham, the author of The Ingoldsby Legends, resided for a short while.

 Geography

 The settlement is in four main parts: